tdavray/SpaceLuck/README.md

 **4. Pick three design patterns that are in your opinion most useful for game development, describe them and write a short example how would you use them in development process.**

+- Command pattern

+Commands are object-oriented remplacements for callbacks.
+They are methods called wrapped in an object.
+In fact, when you want to execute code when a command is used, you use the callback of an event to do so.
+The command pattern make it easier.

+For example, you can use the command pattern to build the basic mouvments of your character in the game.

+- State pattern

+The state pattern consist of storing the state of an object.
+The object can change it's behavior when it's internal state is modified.

+For example, store a character in a game as in an "attacking" state.
+It's behavior will change when it will be stored as "defending" state.

+- Flyweight pattern

+Store an object in two categories : the part that is dependent of the state and one that is not.

+For example, you store the state-dependent side of an character, such as the textures, animations... separately from the state-dependent side, such as the position.

 **5. Explain Redux design pattern.**